thibaultlaurens/pi-files/README.md

 # pi-files

-Configuration files and step by step guide to setup a Raspbian Buster Lite (headless) server and optionally turn it into a [pi-hole](https://pi-hole.net/).
+Configuration files and step by step guide to setup a Raspbian Buster Lite (headless) server and optionally turn it into a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) (pi-hole) and a recursive [DNS server](https://github.com/NLnetLabs/unbound) (unbound).

 ## Getting started